 SCREEN: Average of the TEER measurements per insert is being seen.

-Subtract the average measurement of the experimental wells from the blank well, then multiply it by the surface area of the insert to determine the resistance of the epithelial barrier [1].
+Subtract the average measurement of the blank wells from the experimental well, then multiply it by the surface area of the insert to determine the resistance of the epithelial barrier [1].

 TEXT ON PLAIN BACKGROUND: TEER [Ω.cm2] = [Rcell layer – Rblank] × Area